xpack-dev-tools/openocd-xpack/README-BUILD.md

 > Note: the repository uses submodules; for a successful build it is
 > mandatory to recurse the submodules.

-To use the `xpack-develop` issues the following two commands:
+For development purposes, clone the `xpack-develop`
+branch:

 ```sh
 rm -rf ~/Downloads/openocd-xpack.git; \